 Emily Zatopek Principles

-Emil Zatopek was a great Czech hero.
+Emil Zatopek is considered to be a great Czech hero.
 He was also an important member of the Czech Communist party.
 But, he wasn’t afraid to speak his mind.

 Before the Helsinki games in 1952, Zatopek protested at the exclusion of fellow athlete, Stains Jungwirth because his father was a political prisoner.
 Initially the Communist party refused to let either Jungwirth or Zatopek go the games.
 But, eventually they caved in and allowed both to go.
 It was an achievement that very few people other than Zatopek could have pulled off.